 1. The default sender of your blast is the name of your broadcaster.
 Change the sender by entering a new name in the “From” field.

 2. Enter a subject line for your email in the “Subject” field.

-4. When you save your content, the preview will refresh and update with your changes.
-Note that you can preview it in regular email format and mobile device format by clicking the corresponding buttons.
+📌 Note: that you can preview it in regular email format and mobile device format by clicking the corresponding buttons.

 Select recipients for your blast.

 1. Select recipients using the filter you created above.
 So, select the Filter radio button.